-… But You Are Getting Divorced Anyway.
+… But You’re Getting Divorced Anyway!

 Not everyone believes in divorce.
 Some people don’t believe in divorce for religious reasons.
 Other people don’t believe that it is ever ok to break a vow.
 Still other people believe that, although divorce may be an option for other people, it is not an option for them.

-While I would never criticize anyone’s values or question their religious beliefs, if there is one thing I’ve learned by practicing divorce law for more than 20 years, it is this: It doesn’t matter what you believe.
-Divorce happens.
+While I would never criticize anyone’s values or question their religious beliefs, if there is one thing I’ve learned by practicing divorce law for 20+ years, it’s this:

 If You Don’t Believe in Divorce, How Can it Happen to You?

-Every state in the U.S. now recognizes some form of no fault divorce.
-That means that, if your spouse wants a divorce and you don’t, you can make the divorce process take longer.
-You can make it cost more.
-But, you can’t stop it.
-Period.
+Every state in the U.S. now recognizes some form of no-fault divorce.
+That means that, if your spouse wants a divorce and you don’t, you’re still going to end up divorced.

-Of course, it is tempting to think that you can talk your spouse out of getting divorced if you just try hard enough.
+Of course, it’s tempting to think that you can talk your spouse out of getting divorced if you just try hard enough.
 Maybe you think that getting your priest/pastor/rabbi/religious leader involved will help bring your spouse to his or her senses.
 Maybe you believe that if you can just get your spouse to go to marriage counseling with you, all will be well again.